-Permanent Forum on People of African Descent, International Decade for People of African Descent e.
-Direct Action
+Permanent Forum on People of African Descent, International Decade for People of African Descent a) Ad hoc committees shall be those committees that are established for specific purposes, usually for an initial 3-year period.

 Through our work, the group seeks to support by serving as a global liaison that connects QEW to and with ecological and justice initiatives.